 (Left to right) Prof Ben Bridgewater, Chief Executive, Health Innovation Manchester; Prof Dean Fathers, Chair, Health Innovation NENC; Louise Robson, Chair, Health Innovation NWC; Richard Stubbs, Chief Executive, Health Innovation Y&H; Sir James Mackey, Chief Executive Officer, NHS England; Dr Nicola Hutchinson, Chief Executive, Health Innovation NENC; Dr Phil Jennings, Chief Executive, Health Innovation North West Coast; and Christine Outram, Chair, Health Innovation Y&H.

-The four northern Health Innovation Networks were proud to come together in Leeds on 1 Oct 2025 to convene the second Health Innovation North conference.
+The four northern Health Innovation Networks were proud to host a full house of 300 people in person, and another 200 virtually, in Leeds for the second Health Innovation North conference.

 The programme showcased the combined, and growing, strengths of the northern innovation ecosystem, and how we can tackle our biggest health challenges and strengthen our regional economies.